Management of Resource at the Network Edge for Federated Learning: Related Work

 \subsubsection{Resource management for federated learning}

-The architecture and applications of FL are the focus of the discussions in~\cite{yang2019federated}.
-The authors divide FL into vertical, horizontal, and transfer learning.
-However, management challenges are not explored.
-In~\cite{chen2018federated}, the authors survey existing mechanisms and the challenges of federated learning for vehicular networks, including a few points on resource management.
+The architecture and applications of FL are the focus of the discussions in~\cite{yang2019federated, wahab2021federated}.
+In~\cite{yang2019federated}, the authors divide FL into vertical, horizontal, and transfer learning.
+Different from~\cite{yang2019federated}, the authors in~\cite{wahab2021federated} explore different aspects of federated learning, including basic concepts of federated learning, a comparison between federated learning and other distributed learning approaches, and emerging communication technologies (including edge computing).
+However, challenges in resource management are not explored.
+In~\cite{chen2018federated}, the authors survey existing mechanisms and the challenges of federated learning for vehicular networks, including a few mentions of resource management.
 The use of federated learning in smart cities is surveyed in~\cite{jiang2020federated}, where challenges and opportunities are discussed, including deployment and energy consumption.

 The management of federated learning over wireless networks is explored in~\cite{tran2019federated}.
-The solution proposed includes a model for implementing FL, and a discussion of how it affects the energy consumption of user devices, computational time and communication latency in the execution of FL applications.
+The solution proposed by the authors includes a model for implementing FL and a discussion of how it affects the energy consumption of user devices, computational time, and communication latency in the execution of FL applications.

-The interaction between global server and edge devices employing FL is introduced in~\cite{9247530}.
-The authors use a game strategy to motivate users to participate in local training; moreover, they list some of the challenges facing the execution of FL at the edge, such as the security of the global model, and the optimization of computational and communication resources.
+The interaction between the global server and edge devices when employing FL is introduced in~\cite{9247530}.
+The authors use a game strategy to motivate users to participate in local training.
+The authors also list some of the challenges faced when executing FL at the edge, such as the security of the global model and the optimization of computational and communication resources.